 For years we have been entertaining clients, friends, and family with our life experiences, engrossing tales of past and present.
 As newlyweds we set out to travel the world to gain experience for writing.

 Our destination awaits for we find no matter where one is or what one does, you can transform an incident into an experience—or not.
 Does anyone ever arrive at their destination?
 It is the journey, as incidents become experiences, that beget who we become.

 It may be conscious or unconscious, half real, half dramatized, and for each of us, each day is the choice to drink our life half-full or half-empty.

 In the blahgs ahead we'll recount anecdotes in and reflections on our relationship—what it means to be relational for so many years.
 We’re not experts, only that we have been in this singular relationship for so long, some truths become evident.

 Also for subscribers we'll include some recipes, poignant music links, photos, and hopefully drama.

-It's all about to be recooked in our mind's eye!
+It's all about to become ricotta, recooked in our mind's eye!

 MUSIC TO COOK BY

 We like the irony of this recipe being un-cooked and with two colorful melons, carefully spooned side by side.